 According to the O.C.
-Tanner Institute study, younger employees (ages 25-44) report wanting a more casual, party-like environment with opportunities to socialize, get away from the work location, and have greater management participation (but they’re sensitive to presentations that are generic and not personalized).
+Tanner Institute study, younger employees (ages 25-44) report wanting a more casual, party-like environment with opportunities to socialise, get away from the work location, and have greater management participation (but they’re sensitive to presentations that are generic and not personalised).
 Older employees (ages 45-64) are more comfortable with more corporate/formal presentations, family involvement and greater management participation.

-By thoughtfully recognizing and appreciating your multigenerational employees, you can better engage, motivate and inspire great work from them.
+By thoughtfully recognising and appreciating your multigenerational employees, you can better engage, motivate and inspire great work from them.